addymwenda12/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-script that lists environment variable
+script that lists all local variables and environment variables, and functions